socrabytes/youtube-digest/docs/tasks/issue-33-video-storage-system.md

 - **Full-Text Search:**
 Consider adding full-text search capabilities to the TRANSCRIPTS table for improved searchability, which could enhance user experience.
 - **Advanced Analytics:**
 Leverage fields like `generated_at`, `fetched_at`, and `processed_at` for time-based analytics.
-This can help quantify the "time saved" metric by tracking user engagement and interactions with various digest types.
+This can help quantify the "time saved" metric by tracking user engagement.
-- **Integration of Multiple Digest Variants and LLM Providers:**
+- **Frontend Integration:**
-As new digest types and additional LLM providers are integrated, adjustments to the DIGESTS table and related API endpoints may be required to support nuanced output and user choice.
+The frontend needs to be updated to work with the new API structure.
+This includes adapting data fetching, modifying UI components, and adding new features enabled by the enhanced schema.

 ## Related Documentation
 - [yt-dlp output analysis](/backend/scripts/analyze_ytdlp_output.py)